An interview request is sent by a company when they feel you may be a great fit for their position

 We encourage you to accept interview requests even if you may not feel it’s a perfect fit at first.
 Many candidates have found amazing teams and jobs they love simply by striking up an initial conversation, which is only 15-30 minutes on average.

 After accepting an interview request, the company will review your Hired Calendar to book a time for your interview.
 You should expect to hear back within 24-48 hours.
 Be sure to keep your calendar up-to-date so scheduling is fast and easy for employers to have a view of your available time slots.
 As there is currently no calendar integration feature, we recommend cross-referencing and manually updating on a weekly basis.

 From there, your interviews will move forward as a typical interview process would - phone calls, video chats, and on-sites with the team to determine if there’s a good fit for both you and the company.

 Occasionally, after accepting an interview request you may not hear back from the company immediately.
 Here are some tips for following up on the process.

 Sometimes the offer or position doesn’t seem like a good fit.
 In this case, you should decline the interview request to save yourself and the company time.
 There’s no negative impact on your profile for declining interview requests.

 Likewise, at any point after accepting an interview request, you can end the process and notify the company that you’re not interested in moving forward by navigating to the “Interviews” tab, clicking on the corresponding company, and clicking the “End interview process” button.

-After declining or ending an interview process, the interview will still be accessible in your “Interviews” tab by selecting the “Show archived interviews” checkbox.
-If you wish to re-open an archived interview, please reach out to firstname.lastname@example.org.
+After declining or ending an interview process, the interview will still be accessible in your “Interviews” tab by selecting the “Show ended interviews” checkbox.
+If you wish to re-open an ended interview, please reach out to firstname.lastname@example.org.